 What is the minimum partial pressure of H₂S that requires compliance with NACE MR0175?

-ANSI/NACE MR0175/ISO 15156 indicates that in production conditions with partial pressure of H2S (ppH2S) below 0.3kPa (0.05psi) no special precautions are required for carbon and low alloy steels.
-However highly susceptible carbon and low alloy steels (high strength, heavily cold worked etc) can still be susceptible to H2S related damage mechanisms even at ppH2S below these limits.
-Furthermore, the risk of Hydrogen Induced Cracking is present even at partial pressure of H2S (ppH2S) below 0.3kPa (0.05psi).
+However, highly susceptible carbon and low alloy steels (e.g., high strength, heavily cold-worked) can still be prone to H₂S-related damage mechanisms, even below these limits.
+Additionally, the risk of Hydrogen Induced Cracking is present for partial pressure of H₂S below 0.3 kPa (0.05 psi).